 How to start

 The GED program is not for everyone.
 You cannot register for this program if you already hold a high school diploma or when you are signed up for another school program.
 When you feel you are ready to take the GED route, remember these guidelines to get ahead.
 First of all, locate a GED prep facility near you and see if you are eligible for the GED program.
-Learn about regulations and cost involved.
+Learn about the regulations and cost involved.
 Find out about all the possible details to avoid disappointment.

 Make sure you’re well prepared when you sit for the GED exam.
 Local bookstores and libraries can help you with booklets and other material, and you can find several good courses on the internet.
 Probably the best way to prepare is to attend one of the many (mostly free of charge) GED prep classes offered at facilities close to you.
 So prepare well, pass the four GED tests, and get your GED diploma.